-Donor/Name of Prize Value \$ Awarded for School of Chemistry Advanced Analytical Chemistry 100.00 2.013D Advanced Analytical Chemistry Abbott Laboratories Pty Ltd 50.00 2.003B Organic Chemistry II Australian Consolidated Industries Ltd 30.00] Borden Chemical Co (Aust) Pty Ltd 50.00 Subject selected by Head of School Chamber of Manufactures of New South Wales 15.00 CSR Chemicals Ltd 100.00 Chemistry Honours Inglis Hudson Bequest Advised annually 2.002B Organic Chemistry I Merck, Sharp & Dohme (Aust) Pty Ltd 52.50 Chemistry - Level 2 subjects in the Science Course 52.50 Chemistry - Level 3 subjects in the Science Course The Nestlé Co (Aust) Ltd 50.00 1 Parke Pope 20.00 Subject selected by Head of School Tooth & Co Ltd 20.00 J George Wright 20.00 Subject selected by Head of School
+Donor/Name of Prize Value \$ Awarded for School of Chemistry (continued) Merck, Sharp & Dohme (Aust) Pty Ltd 52.50 Chemistry - Level 2 subjects in the Science Course 52.50 Chemistry - Level 3 subjects in the Science Course The Nestlé Co (Aust) Ltd 50.00 ] UNSW Chemical Society Parke-Pope 20.00 Subject selected by Head of School Tooth & Co Ltd 20.00 UNSW Chemical Society George Wright 20.00 Subject selected by Head of School

-School of Civil Engineering Australian Welding Institute 30.00 Best design using a welding process for students in Years 2, 3 or 4 The Association of Consulting Structural Engineers of New South Wales 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Engineering Course in Civil Engineering 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Science (Engineering) Course in Civil Engi- neering B.M.I.
-Ltd Systems Engineering 50.00 8.301 Systems Engineering Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School Department of Civil Engineering Materials Staff 50.00 Best aggregate marks in the subjects 8.273 CivII Engineering Materials II and 8.274 CivII Engineering Materials III Dillingham Corp of Australia Ltd 100.00 Academic and professional excellence shown in the field of construction estimating Harbin Polytechnical Alumni Association 50.00 Subject selected by Head of School Water Board Gold Medal Medal Public Health Engineering Hornibrook 100.00 Proficiency in Engineering Construction and Man- agement
+School of Civil Engineering Australian Conservation Foundation 50.00 Outstanding performance in subjects which develop environmental management concepts Australian Welding Institute 30.00 Best design using a welding process for students in Years 2, 3 or 4 The Association of Consulting Structural Engineers of New South Wales 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Engineering degree course in Civil Engineering 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Science (Engineering) degree course in Civil Engineering B.M.I.
+Ltd Systems Engineering 50.00 8.301 Systems Engineering Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School Crawford Munro Memorial 150.00 Highest proficiency in 8.582 Water Resources II taken for the first time Department of Civil Engineering Materials Staff 50.00 Best aggregate marks in the subjects 8.273 Civil Engineering Materials II and 8.274 Civil Engineering Materials III Dillingham Corp of Australla Ltd 100.00 Academic and professional excellence shown in the field of construction estimating Harbin Polytechnical Alumni Association 50.00 Subject selected by Head of School Hornibrook 100.00 Proficiency in Engineering Construction and Man- agement James Hardie Co Pty Ltd 100.00 Highest proficiency in 8.571 Hydraulics I taken for the first time Water Board Gold Medal Medal Public Health Engineering Rural Bank of NSW 50.00 Outstanding performance in 8.673 Planning and Management II

-Undergraduate University Prizes (continued) Donor/Name of Prize Value \$ Awarded for School of Community Medicine Health Commission of New South Wales 50.00 79.112 Community Medicine School of Drama Fourth Centenary Shakespeare 100.00 Essay on Shakespearean topic School of Economics Australian Finance Conference 50.00 15.083 Public Finance Brinds Ltd 100.00 15.013 Economics IIIA (Honours) and 15.03 Economics IIIB (Honours) Economic Society of Australia and New Zealand 20.00 and one year's membership of the Economic Society Bachelor of Commerce in Economics, Final year The Statistical Society of Australia (New South Wales Branch) 50.00 General proficiency throughout the Bachelor c Commerce Course in Econometrics School of Electrical Engineering Austral Bronze Crane Copper Ltd 25.00 Bachelor of Engineering Course in Electrical Engi neering, Year III 25.00 Power or Control elective Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School Electricity Supply Engineers Association of New South Wales 40.00 Third year full-time or equivalent part-time students for overall performance including proficiency in Electric Power Distribution J. Douglas Maclurcan 30.00 Control Systems The Wilfred Holmes Memorial Award 120.00 A student eligible to enter the final year of the course and who is deemed to be in necessitous circumstances School of English New South Wales Association of University Nomen Graduates 20.00 English essays - women students only School of Food Technology Nilfred B. S. Bishop 20.00 General proficiency throughout Bachelor of Science course in Food Technology Department of Fuel Technology nstitute of Fuel 50.00 For a fuel subject or allied course project The Shell Co of Aust Ltd 100.00 Subject selected by Head of School
+Donor/Name of Prize Value \$ Awarded for School of Community Modicing Australian General Hospital Association 150.00 Proficiency in Community Medicine Australia and New Zealand Society of Occupational Medicine 100.00 Excellence in the Occupational Health option of Community Medicine Australian Medical Association 100.00 Excellence in a student's period of attachment in general practice during Years III to V of the medical course Health Commission of New South Wales 50.00 79.112 Community Medicine School of Drama Fourth Centenary Shakespeare 100.00 Essay on Shakespearean topic School of Economics 50.00 Risda Itd 50.00 15.043 Public Finance Brinds Lia 100.00 Economics IIIA (Honours) and 15.033 Economics IIIB (Honours) Economic Society of Australia and New Zealand 20.00 and one year's membership of the Economic Soclety Bachelor of Commerce in Economics, Final year The Statistical Society of Australia (New South Wales Branch) 50.00 General proficiency throughout the Bachelor of Commerce degree course in Econometrics School of Electrical Engineering Austral Bronze Crane Copper Ltd 25.00 Bachelor of Engineering Course in Electrical Engi- neering, Year III 25.00 Power or Control elective Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School Electricity Supply Engineers Association of New South Wales 40.00 Overall performance including proficiency in Electric Power Distribution in third year full-time or equivalent part-time course J. Douglas Maclurcan 30.00 Control Systems

+The Wilfred Holmes Memorial Award

+A student eligible to enter the final year of the course and who is deemed to be in necessitous circumstances